checkly/docs.checklyhq.com/site/content/learn/headless/debugging-scripts.md

     parent: "Miscellaneous"
 ---

-Helping a large number of users debug a large number of automation scripts across testing tools over the years, some high-level patterns begin to emerge.
+Helping users debug a large number of automation scripts across testing tools over many years, some high-level patterns begin to emerge.
 The issues that come up, even though each one might be unique, start showing their similarities and begin to appear related.

 This guide aims to define broader categories of errors and failures in order to show the possible underlying causes and make debugging more efficient.